FlowWest/riveware-modelling/README.md

 "# riveware-modelling"

+---2025-07-09 Current Run Period: Oct 1, 1980 to Mar Apr 20, 1981
+What's new: Revised model to ensure longer run periods only require updating the historic inflows and diversion objects.
+Inflow and diversion data is automatically updated and synced with the model.
+Continued work on project supply calculations.
+Removed extra and unused slots.

+Fixes: Keno accretions bug, Keno accretions is now set to historical data.

+Known issues: Rule #20 is crashing the model when the GetYear function is incorporated in the tableinterpolation function.
+This rule is used to lookup the inflow forecast for the year and establish the firm project supply from inflow.
+Workaround needed.
+Step-up counter to count the rows in the table?
+DPS ruleset still needs reconfiguring.

 ---2025-07-08 Current Run Period: Oct 1, 1980 to Mar Apr 5, 1981
 What's new: Started working on project supply calculation, working on Project supply from inflow formulas (firm and variable values)